 Sharpies – they’re one of the best craft supplies around!
-My friends and I teamed up to show you some creative projects that use these markers, and I am excited to show you how to make stained glass with Sharpies markers!
+I used them on everything, and I am excited to show you how to make stained glass with Sharpies markers!

 Supplies for Making Sharpies Stained Glass